 AND Festival 2015: In the Eyes of the Animal / AND Festival 2015

 In the Eyes of the Animal was commissioned by AND for AND Festival 2015, which took place in Grizedale Forest, Cumbria (UK) in September 2015.
-It is embarking on a UK and international tour throughout 2016, full tour dates can be found here

 This new commission is enabling audiences to encounter England’s forests anew through an immersive virtual reality experience, told by the inhabitants of the forest.
 This 360 degree experience is a speculative short story focusing on the life-cycle of three species.
 This was manifested in Grizedale Forest as a series of sculptural headsets installed amongst the trees in a secluded part of the forest.